Chatmosphere/chatmosphere-app/docs/INSTALL.md

 ```

 #### Create a Certificate
-Then, from the root folder of your downloaded chatmosphere directory your just downloaded, run:
+Then, from the root folder of your downloaded chatmosphere directory that you just downloaded, run:

 ```bash
 # Create .cert directory if it doesn't exist